AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/ip-address-allow-list.md

 type: Documentation
 description: This page provides IP ranges that you can add to your allow list, to safely export data from Experience Platform to your HTTP REST API endpoint.
 ---
-# IP address allow list for streaming destinations {#ip-address-allow-list}
+# IP address allowlist for streaming destinations {#ip-address-allowlist}

 >[!IMPORTANT]
 >